Lutheranism: Two natures of Christ

+Mariology

+With regard to Mary, the Lutheran Churches universally teach the Marian doctrines of the Virgin Birth and the Theotokos.

+The doctrines of the perpetual virginity of Mary and Sinlessness of Mary are maintained as pious opinions by many Lutherans, both being held by Martin Luther himself.

 Sacraments

 Lutherans hold that sacraments are sacred acts of divine institution.
 Whenever they are properly administered by the use of the physical component commanded by God along with the divine words of institution, God is, in a way specific to each sacrament, present with the Word and physical component.
 He earnestly offers to all who receive the sacrament forgiveness of sins and eternal salvation.
 He also works in the recipients to get them to accept these blessings and to increase the assurance of their possession.

-Lutherans are not dogmatic about the number of the sacraments.
+Lutherans are not dogmatic about the number of the sacraments, though three sacraments are generally recognized: baptism, confession, and the eucharist.
 In line with Luther's initial statement in his Large Catechism some speak of only two sacraments, Baptism and Holy Communion, although later in the same work he calls Confession and Absolution "the third sacrament".

 The definition of sacrament in the Apology of the Augsburg Confession lists Absolution as one of them.
-With the exception of Laestadian Lutherans, Private Confession is not practiced among Lutherans as often as in the Catholic Church.
-Rather, it is expected before receiving the Eucharist for the first time.
+Private Confession is expected before receiving the Eucharist for the first time.
 Some churches also allow for individual absolution on Saturdays before the Eucharistic service.
-A general confession and absolution (known as the Penitential Rite) is proclaimed in the Eucharistic liturgy.
+A General Confession and Absolution, known as the Penitential Rite, is proclaimed in the Eucharistic liturgy.